-While “Blue Monday” is described as pseudo-science at best – and “completely made-up” by others (scroll down to “Fact Check” for more on that) – the combination of bad weather and holiday bills is enough to get anybody down.
-Here are some tips to get your finances back in the black and stave off the money related blues.
+While Blue Monday is described as pseudo-science at best – and “completely made-up” by others, opening your credit card bill and coming face-to-face with imminently higher-than-usual debt is never a good feeling.
+Here are a couple of tips to get your finances back in the black and stave off the debt-related blues.

 Cut back to get ahead

 There’s no denying that escalating debt can cause sleepless nights at the very least, and lead to legitimate, diagnosable depression if the debt continues to grow.
 Step one in stopping a debt spiral is to track your spending.
 It’s never too late to start a new year’s resolution, right?